jimburton/steg/README.md

 You shouldn't be able to see any difference if you inspect the two images yourself.
-However, if you have `imagemagick` installed you can generate an image that highlights the differences in each correposnding pair of pixels:
+However, if you have `imagemagick` installed you can generate an image that highlights the differences in each corresponding pair of pixels:

 ```
 $ compare etc/samples/24bit/duck.bmp ~/tmp/image.bmp ~/tmp/difference.bmp